9-9-0/OpenCouture-Dev/Vendors/README.md

 # Dev Notes
+- 9/12 (Additional) :
+	- Created a folder with all of the headers sent during various parts of the purchase process.
+The headers sent by the program should reflect these state changes.
+	- Tentative, near-finalized post data for the ship/bill info written out.
+Saved the entire form that's sent within the HeadersForm folder
+	- Don't use BeautifulSoup.findAll if .find can be used instead.
+Saves some overhead
 - 9/12 :
 	- Another potential checkout process.
 There's a mpstat.us post sent when you click "Review and Pay" on the shipping forms page.
 This may require us to look into Selenium or find a way to emulate an actual browser submitting this (with little overhead).
 Selenium Headless?
 - 9/11 :